 Hi!
-My name is Amy, and I'm a freelance web developer specializing in online learning.
-My expertise includes SCORM, Moodle, and WordPress online learning plugins like LearnDash, Edwiser, and WPLMS.
+My name is Amy, and I'm a freelance web developer specializing in the HUGO static site generator, Netlify CMS, a11y, and the Adapt Framework for online learning content.
+My expertise also includes SCORM, Moodle, and WordPress online learning plugins like LearnDash and Edwiser.
 I have 10 years of experience in the online learning industry, and I got my start doing front-end and PHP development for the Moodle LMS.
 What I love most about freelancing is that I am constantly learning new programming langauges and frameworks.
 I'm enthusiatic about projects that offer me the opportunity to build elegant, efficient, and future-forward solutions.
 If you ask me for something that's not a very good idea, I'm sure to tell you so. :)

 Extensive LAMP stack development experience and a hearty OSS ethos.
 My web development experience includes Vue, React, Backbone, Jekyll, and HUGO.